AaronCrawfis/crawfis.me/README.md

 ## Hosting

-My website is hosted in an [Azure Web App](https://azure.microsoft.com/en-us/services/app-service/web/) running Windows with a PHP 7.3 stack.
+My website is hosted in an [Azure Blob Store with Static Hosting](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website).

 ## CI/CD

 Continuous deployment of my webapp is configured using [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/).
-Upon every push/PR into master a build is triggered to publish the GitHub repo into the web app.
+Upon every push/PR into master a build is triggered to copy the html folder to the blob store.